Is Your Attendance System Causing Payroll Errors?

 At Bharat Payroll, we work with growing businesses that want accurate attendance data fully aligned with payroll automation.
 One question consistently arises during these discussions:

-Should organizations continue using biometric fingerprint systems, or is it time to adopt facial recognition attendance systems?
+Should organisations continue using biometric fingerprint systems, or is it time to adopt facial recognition attendance systems?

 This decision is more critical than ever.